CANTONESE AND TANG POEMS ; 3 sessions 18 July - 8 August, 2009

 PIANO RECITAL by GWENDOLYN WONG : 30 July 2011 -- Our musician-in-residence Gwendolyn Wong gave a piano recital / music sharing session at the gallery, where she performed works by Beethoven, Schumann, Chopin, and Ravel.
 She shared with the audience her ideas about the piece and her joy in playing it. ( attendance by invitation)

-TALK ON "CI" (1) WEI ZHUANG : 29 October 2011
+TALK ON "CI" (1) - WEI ZHUANG : 29 October 2011

-ENGLISH BOOK CLUB (8) BAD SCIENCE by Ben Goldacre : 12 November 2011 -- moderator: DAVID BIDDLECOMBE -- "Unmissable!
+GWEN BOOK CLUB (8) - BAD SCIENCE by Ben Goldacre : 12 November 2011 -- moderator: DAVID BIDDLECOMBE -- "Unmissable!
 Laying about himself in a froth of entirely justified indignation, Goldacre slams the mountebanks and bullshitters who misuse science.
 Few escape: drug companies, self-styled nutritionists, deluded researchers and journalists all get thoroughly duffed up.
 It is enormously enjoyable." -The Times (Book of the Year)

-TALK ON "CI" (2) LEE YU : 19 November 2011
+TALK ON "CI" (2) - LEE YU : 19 November 2011

-TALK ON "CI" (3) SU SHI (1) : 10 December 2011
+TALK ON "CI" (3) - SU SHI (1) : 10 December 2011

 CERAMICS RESTORATION WORKSHOP : 7 Janurary 2012 -- tutor : Ann Ko -- Accidents can happen.
 One day your beloved ceramics item might fall to the ground and be shattered into broken pieces.
 But if you still have the broken pieces with you, you can bring them to our restoration workshop where Ann will demonstrate and teach you how to repair the item to near perfection.
 Or, if you are simply one of those enthusiasts who like putting pieces back together, this is the right place for you!